RRFayad/Crash-Course__SQL-Normalization/README.md

 ## 3rd Normal Form

 - The PK must fully define all Non-Key Column and Non-key columns must not depend on any other Key

   - ![Example](image-4.png)

--In our example, the Job Name was not defined by the primary key, SO, we had to create a new table for it
+- In our example, the Job Name was not defined by the primary key, SO, we had to create a new table for it

-## SUmmary
+## Summary

 ![Application of the 3 NFs to our example table](image-5.png)